-Practicals:

-PHS02A2, PHS02B2 = 1 x 4 hours per week

-PHS03A3, PHS03B3 = 1 x 4 hours per week
+Practicals: PHS02A2, PHS02B2 = 1 x 4 hours per week 4 periods per group per week PHS03A3, PHS03B3 = 1 x 4 hours per week 4 periods per group per week

 A student needs a module mark of 40% to gain entrance to the final assessment opportunity.
 The semester and final assessment mark weight is 50:50.
 A final mark of 50% is required to pass a module.
 The semester mark also contributes towards the calculation of the supplementary assessment.
 The final result of a supplementary assessment is capped on 50%.
 The weights of assessments in each module e.g. practicals, assignments and theory for the determination of access to the final assessment are explained in the learner guides.